tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 {% include course_image.html url="http://www.slideshare.net/jmusser/ten-reasons-developershateyourapi" filename="yourdocsucks" ext_print="png" ext_web="png" alt="APIs often fail because the doc fails the developers" caption="APIs often fail because the doc fails the developers" %}

 If REST APIs were an uncommon software product, it wouldn't be that big of a deal.
 But actually, REST APIs are taking off in a huge way.
-Through the PEW Research Center, Programmableweb.com has charted and tracked the prevalence of web APIs.
+Programmableweb.com charts and tracks the number of web APIs added to their directory.
+Programmableweb says, "Since January of 2014, an average of more than 2,000 APIs have been added per year" ([Research Shows Interest in Providing APIs Still High](https://www.programmableweb.com/news/research-shows-interest-providing-apis-still-high/research/2018/02/23)).

-{% include course_image.html url="http://www.slideshare.net/programmableweb/web-api-growthsince2005"   filename="growthinrestapis" ext_print="png" ext_web="png" alt="The phenomenal growth in web APIs" caption="The phenomenal growth in web APIs" %}
+{% include course_image.html url="https://www.programmableweb.com/news/research-shows-interest-providing-apis-still-high/research/2018/02/23" filename="growthinrestapis" ext_print="png" ext_web="png" alt="The phenomenal growth in web APIs" caption="The phenomenal growth in web APIs" %}

 eBay's API in 2005 was one of the first web APIs (the API allowed sellers to manage their products in their eBay stores).
 Since then, there has been tremendous growth in web APIs.
 Given the importance of clear and accurate API documentation, this presents a perfect market opportunity for technical writers.
 Technical writers can apply their communication skills to fill a gap in a market that is rapidly expanding.